Johndale Solem

 Johndale C. Solem (born 1941) is an American theoretical physicist and Fellow of Los Alamos National Laboratory.
 Solem has authored or co-authored over 185 technical papers in many different scientific fields.
-He is known for his work on avoiding comet or asteroid collisions with Earth and on interstellar spacecraft propulsion.
+He is best known for his work on avoiding comet or asteroid collisions with Earth and on interstellar spacecraft propulsion.

 Education and career

-At Yale University, Johndale C. Solem earned his B.S. cum laude in Physics in 1963 and his Ph.D. in Physics in 1968.
+At Yale University, Johndale C. Solem earned his B.S. cum laude in Physics in 1963 and his Ph.D. in physics in 1968.
 His Ph.D. thesis work under Glen A. Rebka, Jr. was on dynamic nuclear polarization in deuterium hydride.
 He then joined the Theoretical Division of Los Alamos Scientific Laboratory (subsequently known as Los Alamos National Laboratory) in New Mexico (1969-2000).

 Concurrently with his research, Solem held several management positions (1971-1988).
 Some of his appointments were: Group Leader of Thermonuclear Weapons Physics, Group Leader of Neutron Physics, Group Leader of High-Energy-Density Physics, Deputy Division Leader of Physics, and Associate Division Leader of Theory.

 Shortly after the breakup of the Soviet Union, Solem led a U.S./Russia joint collaboration of scientists in an effort to obtain good science and to improve US/Russia relations.

 Solem served on the U. S. Air Force Scientific Advisory Board (1971-1978) and several DoD and DOE committees advising on science policy.
 He was Los Alamos' representative to the national missile Site Defense Systems Planning Study.
 He served on the Los Alamos Weapons Program Review Committee and high-level committees setting the direction of nuclear weapons development (1971-1988).
 Solem headed the Los Alamos Postdoctoral Research Program (1972-1978) and authored the program's charter, which is still in effect.

 While a consultant to the RAND Corporation in Santa Monica, CA (1987-2005), he conducted research on antimatter technology and microrobotics, as well as national security issues.
 As a consultant to the University of Illinois at Chicago (1987-1988), his research involved x-ray lasers and microholography.